ignotaC/epicanime/README.md

 Kiseijuu: Sei no Kakuritsu( worth watching )

 Tegami Bachi ( both seasons - it's not finished.
 But it is rare, original ).
+It mightn not be clear from the anime but the artificial sun is a horrific thing that demands sacrefice.

 Dagashi Kashi ( all seasons - very nice anime ).